 One button that is in the same exact position is the power button.
-The power button is placed on the inside of the handle with both cleaners.
+The power button is placed on the interior part of the handle in both cleaners.

 So, you’ll have to consistently hold down the power button in order to get and keep both cleaners running.

 Because of this, there is hardly a chance that you’ll accidentally leave the cleaner on which means there is hardly a chance that the battery will go to waste.

 The connection point is another thing that is practically the same in both cleaners.
 Basically, it is a protruding tube that you attach the cleaning wand or the appropriate cleaning tool to.

 When you attach the wand or the tool to the connection point, you hear a click.

 As for the other components in the head, while they are in the same position, they are not exactly the same.
 One prominent feature that falls into this category is the dustbin which we’ll be discussing in a later section.

 2. 2-In-1 Cleaner

 How many cleaners do Dyson V6 and DC44 have?